jepegit/cellpy/notes.md

 Step 1: replace all occurrences of cells[0] with .data property
     - cellreader: need to fix merge
-        - removed it for now (used in dev_update.. but that must be changed anyway)
+        - removed it for now (used in dev_update... but that must be changed anyway)
     - cellreader: need to fix from_raw
         - done with still some clean up left
         - add uid / hash?